 Runner-Up: Blue Cash Everyday® Card from American Express

-The next-best cash-back rewards card is the Blue Cash Everyday card, which is essentially the no-annual-fee version of the Blue Cash Preferred card.
+The next-best cash-back rewards card is the Amex Blue Cash Everyday card, which is essentially the no-annual-fee version of the Amex Blue Cash Preferred card.

-You can still get a great welcome bonus on your new card, but your cash-back rewards will be reduced compared to the Blue Cash Preferred card:
+You can still get a great welcome bonus on your new card, but your cash-back rewards will be different from the Amex Blue Cash Preferred card:

 - 1% cash-back on everything else

-But a unique benefit that this card has is the introductory 0% APR benefit!
+Another unique benefit that this card has is the introductory 0% APR benefit on purchases and balance transfers!

 Hot Tip: Torn between our cash-back favorites?
-Decide which is best for you in our detailed comparison of the Blue Cash Everyday card vs. the Blue Cash Preferred card.
+Decide which is best for you in our detailed comparison of the Amex Blue Cash Everyday card vs. the Amex Blue Cash Preferred card.

 Best Business Card for Cash-Back